 Prepare the seed-starting mix by moistening it with warm water.
-Be careful as to how much water you put in because the mix shouldn’t become too soggy.
+Be careful as to the amount of water you put in.
+The mixture shouldn’t become too soggy.

 Next comes your containers.
-You can either buy some seed-starting trays, or you can reuse everyday things that you may already have at home, such as milk or juice cartons.
+You can buy some seed-starting trays.
+You can also reuse everyday items you may already have at home, such as milk or juice cartons.

-Any shallow containers can work but be sure to create sufficient drainage holes in them.
+Any shallow containers can work, but be sure to create enough drainage holes.

-Fill your containers to the rim with the moistened mix, and sow your seeds on top of each of them.
-Use four to five seeds for each 1.5 x 1.5-inch container.
+Fill your containers to the rim with the moistened mix.
+Sow your seeds on top of them, and Use four to five seeds for each 1.5 x 1.5-inch container.

-Once you’re done, cover your seeds with a quarter-inch of soil, spray them with water, then place a plastic wrap over the containers.
+Once completed, cover your seeds with a quarter-inch of soil.
+Then spray them with water, and place a plastic wrap over the containers.

 - Caring for the Seeds

-Keep your seeds in a warm place, away from the reach of intense and direct sunlight.
+Keep your seeds in a warm place, away from the reach of intense direct sunlight.

 Let the seeds breathe by uncovering the plastic wrap for a few hours each day.
-Meanwhile, spray the mix with water in order to keep the humidity levels around your seeds as high as possible.
+Spray the mix with water.
+You want to keep the humidity levels around your seeds as high as possible.

-After a week or two, your seeds will germinate, and then the seedlings will be ready to move to different pots.
+After a week or two, your seeds will germinate.
+At that point, the seedlings will be ready to move to different pots.

-Growing Thai basil from cuttings is a much more effective way than growing it from seeds, and in our opinion, it’s easier too.
+Growing Thai basil from cuttings is much more effective than from seeds.
+In our opinion, it’s easier too.

-The only drawback here is that you will need to have a fully established Thai basil plant from which to obtain your cuttings.
+There is one drawback here.
+You will need to have a fully established Thai basil plant from which you can get your cuttings.

-If you’re lucky enough to have a friend or relative who grows Thai basil, you may be able to ask them to bless you with some cuttings for you to grow.
+You might be lucky enough to have a friend or relative who grows Thai basil.
+In that case, you may be able to ask them to bless you with some cuttings.

 - When and How to Take Thai Basil Cuttings

-In this condition, the cuttings you take will be strong enough to initiate rooting and become independent plants.
+In this condition, your cuttings will be strong enough to start rooting.
+Then they will become independent plants.

-Pick any stem you wish, but make sure it’s healthy and strong.
+Pick any stem you wish, but ensure it’s healthy and strong.
 Count three or four sets of leaves—starting from the top—then produce a cut just below the last one.

-Note: Avoid waiting until the plant has developed flowering buds to take your cuttings.
+Note: Avoid waiting until the plant has flowering buds to take your cuttings.